 And there is the history of the toothbrush.
 Enthralling!
 One has to wonder who would play William Addis in the movie adaption of this blog post?

 One key takeaway is that for a millennium, a stick and later a bit of bamboo and bristles, made of natural animal hair got the job done and these were 100% biodegradable.

 Why over engineer something and use precious fossil fuels for your oral hygiene needs, when a bamboo toothbrush gets the job done as well, if not better (see the reviews).

 Try one for yourself and see what all the fuss is about.
-Get your bamboo toothbrush here.
+Get your bamboo toothbrush or even a plastic-free oral hygiene kit here.